KnoxSamuel/dlmv/README.md

 # dlmv, cli download manager

-dlmv is a TUI download manager for quickly choosing a destination path near the working directory.
+`dlmv` is a TUI download manager for quickly choosing a destination path near the working directory, or simple filesystem navigation.

+## Prerequisites

+Before you can install `dlmv`, make sure you have the following prerequisites installed:

+- Python (3.8+): Download and install from [python.org](https://www.python.org/downloads/) or use your operating system's package manager.
+- pip: Usually comes with Python.
+If not, follow the [installation instructions](https://pip.pypa.io/en/stable/installation/).
+- git: Download and install from [git-scm.com](https://git-scm.com/downloads).

 ## Installation